Tips & Tricks - Starting Processes

 }

-The function ""triggerUserWorkflowEvent()"" triggers the process.
-This function requires the eventGuid of the corresponding generic event handler.
+The triggerUserWorkflowEvent() function starts the process.
+The eventGuid of the corresponding generic event handler must be passed to this function.

-You can identify the GUID by selecting the generic event handler in the process and then pressing F4.
+You can determine the GUID by pressing the F4 key when the generic event handler is selected in the process.